ayush51/tutorial/tutorial.md

 min_width: "200",
 ```

 The window is normally set to the person with the smallest screen.
+This allows for a smooth transition into the Surfly session.
 However, this can also be removed:

 ```
 set_to_smallest: "false"